 At Inspire Malibu, the Intensive Outpatient Program is 3 hours of treatment per day for 3 days a week.

-The Day Treatment Program includes 6 hours of group therapy per day for 5 days a week.
+The Partial Hospitalization Program includes 6 hours of group therapy per day for 5 days a week.

 Group therapy includes skills training, relapse prevention, cognitive behavioral therapy, dialectical behavior therapy, and motivational enhancement therapy.